 I went to Weeks for all 3 years of middle school.
 I hated it and because I wanted to kill myself.
 I was bullied terribly and the counselors at the time told me to ignore it.
 Kids there threw threats at me and nothing was done to them for threatening me.
 It got to the point I was afraid to go to school which I was suspended and punished for.
 I don't recommend this school.

 Weeks Middle School is a public middle school in Des Moines.
-675 children attend Weeks Middle School and are mostly Multiracial; Hispanic; and White, non-Hispanic.
-82% of the 675 students here have subsidized lunches.
+675 students go to Weeks Middle School and identify as Multiracial; Hispanic; and White, non-Hispanic.
+82% of the 675 students here get reduced lunch prices.
 The ratio of students to teachers at Weeks Middle School is 15:1.
 St Anthony Elementary School is one of the nearest middle schools.

 - Computer arts

 |Native American or Native Alaskan||0.3%||0%|